CDR Jack Feldhaus, USN

 Although search and rescue efforts in Vietnam were the best history had seen, only one out of six Americans shot down in the Iron Triangle region who were alive on the ground were rescued.
 The area was heavily populated, and villagers were eager to seize "air pirates" who came their way.
 It was also common for entire aircraft to be carried away, piece by piece, in an amazingly short period of time to reappear as parts of huts, souvenirs, or melted into a variety of objects.

 Both A1H aircraft sustained battle damage from the AAA fire.
-One pilot, Eric Shade, was able to return safely to the USS Oriskany.
+One pilot, Eric Schade, was able to return safely to the USS Oriskany.
 The second rescue aircraft, piloted by Jesse Taylor, succeeded in crossing the coastline before crashing into marshy shoals less then a mile east of the coast line and 1 mile south of the mouth of a river that emptied into the Gulf of Tonkin.
 Other pilots believed Lt.
 Cmdr.
 Taylor was unable to exit his aircraft before it impacted the shoals.
 This crash site was located approximately 60 miles southeast of Hanoi, 29 miles southeast of the Hai Duong bridge, 16 miles south and slightly southwest of Haiphong and 13 miles south and slightly southeast of the Hai Phong Kien An MiG base.

 Rescue efforts continued until it became clear that neither downed pilot could be recovered.
 At the time formal SAR efforts were terminated, Roy "Hap" Bowling was listed Missing in Action.
 He was maintained in that status until the war ended.
 Jesse Taylor, was listed Killed in Action/Body Not Recovered.